helixge/TbcBank.EcommerceClient.Net/README.md

   Check the result of transaction using a transaction id that you have previously acquired by calling any of the operations that returns transaction id.

 * **ReverseTransactionAsync**
   Reversal can be used for transactions that are still in an open bussiness day.
 The process shold return the funds to the client immediately.
 The operation can revese the full amount or only a part of it.
-It requires ```mount``` input parameter.
+It requires ```amount``` input parameter.

 * **RefundTransactionAsync**
   Refund should be used for transactions that are no longer in an open busness day.
 The process might take up to 3 bank days to be completed and return the funds to the client.
 The operation can revese the full amount or only a part of it.
-It requires ```mount``` input parameter.
+It requires ```amount``` input parameter.

 * **CloseBusinessDay**
   ...

 * **ExecuteCreditTransaction**
+  This feature should be enabled by TBC.
   ...